lightonai/ducksearch/README.md

 </div>

 <p align="justify">
-DuckSearch is a lightweight and easy-to-use library that allows to index and search documents with BM25.
+DuckSearch is a lightweight and easy-to-use library that allows to index and search documents.
 DuckSearch is built on top of DuckDB, a high-performance analytical database.
-DuckDB is designed to execute analytical SQL queries fast, and DuckSearch leverages this to provide efficient and scallable search capabilities:
+DuckDB is designed to execute analytical SQL queries fast, and DuckSearch leverages this to provide efficient and scallable search / filtering capabilities.

-- Lightning fast
-- Rich SQL syntax for filtering
-- HuggingFace datasets indexing from url
-- Streaming friendly, index on-the-fly
-- Accurate BM25 scoring
 </p>

 ## Installation